RULES 2022 Idaho Milk Processors Annual Dairy Product Contest

 - Packaging is graded as part of the contest; take care to package your entry appropriately.

-*Classes 14 and 15 only, are open to all processors from Idaho, Montana, Oregon, Utah, Wyoming and Washington.
-If you are not an IMPA member or associate member, there is a $75.00 entry fee/entry, payable to IMPA.
+*Classes 14 and 15 only, are open to all to processors from Idaho, Montana, Oregon, Utah, Wyoming and Washington.
+If you are not an IMPA member or associate member, there is a $75.00 entry fee/ entry, payable to IMPA.

 Each entry must have an entry form with all the information completed.
 If additional entry forms are required, copies should be made.
-Product samples must be received by Glanbia Foods Inc., Twin Falls ID between Monday, August 1st and Friday, August 5th, 2022.
+Product samples must be received by Glanbia Foods Inc., Twin Falls ID between Monday Aug.
+1 and Friday August 5, 2022.
 If you are sending an entry fee with your entry, please take care to keep it dry.
 You may put your credit card information on the entry form or you may send a check made out to IMPA.

 ATTN: Joey Pittman